dortania/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 ## Current status

-For the most part, Ventura is usable on all Metal supported Macs, having only a few minor known issues.
+For the most part, Ventura is usable on all Metal supported Macs (2012 and newer), having only a few minor known issues.
+However, power management is currently non-functional on Ivy Bridge.
 Refer to [this pull request](https://github.com/dortania/OpenCore-Legacy-Patcher/pull/999) and [this GitHub issue](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1008#issue-1400530902) to see up-to-date status and information about issues with Ventura.

-Currently the only machine unable to boot is the Mac Pro Late 2013, having an issue with display initialization.
+Currently the Mac Pro Late 2013 is unable to boot Ventura, having an issue with display initialization.
 More information [here](https://github.com/acidanthera/bugtracker/issues/2126).